dreamshader/ATmega_DS18x20_Tester/README.md

  - Save settings
  - Set to defaults

 ***Brightness:*** by turning the dig right or left the brightnes of the LCD is increased resp. decreased.
-This setting may be stored in the EEPROM.
+This setting may be stored in the EEPROM by "Save setting".

 ***Contrast:*** by turning the dig right or left the contrast of the LCD is increased resp. decreased.
-This setting may be stored in the EEPROM.
+This setting may be stored in the EEPROM by "Save setting".
 *hint: by holding the button for about 5 seconds in idle mode this menu item is entered automatically to give you a chance to adjust contrast even if nothing is readable on the LCD.*

 ***Swap dig A/B:*** this is useful because there seems to be no standard which pins of the dig are A and B. So it may occur, that these pins are swapped.
 This setting swaps the pins in the software, too.
-This setting may be stored in the EEPROM.
+This setting may be stored in the EEPROM by "Save setting".
 hint: to take effect for this setting a powercycle of the module is required.
 Don't forget to save the setting first.

  ***1W bus:*** this choice enters a small submenu with options "power on" and "power off" the bus.
+You may notice that the LED indicating bus power will change its status.

 ***Power safe mode:*** this has no effect, yet.
 It's an idea for further enhancement.

-***Device scan:*** searches the first Device on the 1 wire bus.
+***Device scan:*** searches the first Device on the 1 wire bus and display information about it.

 ***Save settings:*** store settings to the EEPROM to make them permanent.
 Note: all changes, except the contrast settings if entered in immediate mode (by holding the button for about 5 seconds) are only used until powering off the module.
 It's recommended you save changes made to EEPROM.

 ***Set to defaults:*** all settings are set to factory defaults.
+The values are used only until next powercycle.
+To make them permanent you have to select "Save setting" before powerdown the module.

+**UART menu mode:**
+If you connect the UART pins, that are accessible on the module, to e.g. an USB<->PL2303 Adapter, you will get the same menu items in your terminal program.
+Connection parameters are 38400 8N1.
+Because there are no size limits of any display, some selections give more information.
+Note, that all input has to be done by a keyboard.
+Encoder changes have no effect to the UART Menu.
+hint: the idea was to have access to all settings and options even no display is connected or text on the LCD is not readable for some reasons.

+**Future features:**

+ - setup sensor resolution via menu (serial & LCD)
+ - reset 1W bus via menu (serial & LCD)
+ - reset search via menu (serial & LCD)
+ - output crc and crc-info in device scan/sensor test
+ - "click" hint in brightness and contrast submenu
+ - display message if no sensor in testrun  found
+ - display message that dig pins are swapped
+ - serial output degree sign in minicom

+**Creating flash file:**

+You need an arduino IDE with "Open hardware.ro" bords extension.
+This is fount at http://openhardware.ro/boards/package_openhardwarero_index.json
+Arduino IDE should work from Version 1.6.9 and up.
+An additional library for encoder handling, the Click-Encoder-Lib, is needed: https://github.com/0xPIT/encoder Now you can create and flash the image.

+Have fun,
+-ds-

 > Written with [StackEdit](https://stackedit.io/).